Snapdragons-GKB/Hopital-Deluxe/README.md

 # HopitalScheduler ReadMe
 ## Description :calendar: :face_with_head_bandage:
-Hopital Scheduler was named after French mathematician Guillaume de l'Hôpital because I was bored.
-This application was created to aid in the headaches that come with scheduling a surgical procedure by allowing patients direct ability to schedule an operation when they please and with the Surgeon of their choosing.
-This application works to reduce the confusion that comes with Insurance coverage and scheduling by being a one stop shop for both patients and providers.
+Hopital Scheduler was named after l'Hôpital because I was bored.
+It was created to mimick and support surgery scheduling procedures by giving patients the ability to request operations at their chosen time.
+Hopital also works to reduce the confusion that comes with Insurance coverage and scheduling by being a one stop shop for both patients and providers.

 ## Technologies Used
-Hopital Scheduler is a full stack application built with Django, Django Template Language, and SQL.
+Hopital Scheduler is a full stack application built with Django, PostgreSQL, and idiocy.
 # User Stories
 - As a new patient, I want to quickly navigate to where I can request/book time with a physician so that I don’t have to waste my time on hold.
 - As a patient with private insurance or Medicare/Medicaid, I only want to see providers that accept my insurance or Medicare/Medicaid so that my care is covered.